Business Loans for Bad Credit

 Types of Bad Credit Business Loans

-A short-term business loan provides a lump sum of capital that the borrower agrees to pay back over a fixed amount of time on a specific payment schedule.
+A short-term small business loan provides a lump sum of capital that the borrower agrees to pay back over a fixed amount of time on a specific payment schedule.
 Each payment the borrower sends to the lender includes the principal amount plus any interest owed for the period.

 Short-Term Business Line of Credit